FacuM/shellmoji/README.md

 Usage
 -----

-Temporarily, the configuration will be done manually, as I don't suggest using this for a daily system as it's not totally tested.
+Temporarily, the configuration will be done manually, as I don't suggest using this for a daily system, it's not been fully tested.

 To enable it, override your `ls` command with an alias, run this: